timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 This list of games is quite an interesting one.
 I own one of the games (Cry Havoc) and have yet to play it but purchased it after performing intensive research.
 Several of the games like Dead of Winter, Viticulture and Scythe are in my wishlist.
 There are some games that I have looked at but have no interest in trying like Cash n Guns and Forbidden Stars.
 Most of the other games I am aware of but have not done deeper research and suggests that I should do so based on its recommendation.
 One thing interesting about this list is the range of games it provides.
 It does not include solely the top games as determined by the game rank but has a good mix from the top 600.
 In fact, Monikers, ranked 557, is one I have never heard of till now.

 Let's take a look at the distribution of this list of 20 games in terms of number of ratings and ranking on Boardgamegeek.

+>As an interesting tidbit, Games are ranked on BGG based on a value called the Geek rating which is essentially a bayesian average of all the ratings a game receives.
+The prior mean, thought to be 5.5, is multiplied by a constant, C, and is factored into the calculation of a game's average rating.
+This is done to prevent new games from being manipulated into entering the ranking system at a high level with just a few ratings.
+C is unknown but is thought to be 100.

 ```python
 fig, ax = plt.subplots(1,2, figsize=(13,6))